senciucserban/nkoe/README.rst

 About
 -----
-Here it's a `presentation`_ about what about what you can find in this repository.

 Here it's a `documentation`_ made in postman.

+As exercise you must add request with documentation for endpoint ``Add vaccine to a cat``.
+You can choose any cat you want.

 Installation
 ------------
 First you need some tools:
     1. A dependency manager: `Poetry`_.
-    2. For presentation you will need `Postman`_ to perform requests.
+    2. For tests you will need `Postman`_ to perform requests.

 Installation:
     1. Clone project locally;